SIE 500A: Introduction to SIE Methods: Probability and Statistics

 The course will cover various modeling and simulation approaches used in studying traffic dynamics and control in a transportation network.
 The model-based simulation tools discussed include dynamic macroscopic and microscopic traffic flow simulation and assignment models.
 Models will be analyzed for their performance in handling traffic dynamics, route choice behavior, and network representation.
 Grading: Regular grades are awarded for this course: A B C D E. Identical to: C E 561.

-SIE 562: Advanced Production Control
+SIE 562: Production Systems Analysis

 Quantitative models in the planning, analysis and control of production systems.
 Topics include aggregate planning, multi-level production systems, inventory control, capacitated and uncapacitated lot-sizing, just-in-time systems and scheduling.